MultiplEYE-COST/wg1-experiment-implementation/README.md

 ## Run the dummy experiment
 The experiment can be run in dummy mode which means that can be run without an actual eye-tracker.
 If you'd like to run it, make sure you have completed the above steps, and you have your conda environment activated.
+If you are using the environment from the main experiment, load the same environment as you did before.

 Activate the environment: